masqueofthereddeath/me/README.md

-# me
-this person has social anxiety, so kindly dni! :D
+this person has social anxiety, so kindly dni :D